Robby955/neural-horner/README.md

 **Clears tiers 1-10 (official scorer, local, 3 seeds, under budget.)** One small recurrent cell, conditioned on the prime `p` and run in a fixed bit-serial loop, computes `(a · b) mod p` for primes and operands far beyond 64 bits.
 This repository is the SAIR Modular Arithmetic Challenge entry plus the supporting study: where the construction works, exactly where it breaks, and a machine-checked proof of the integer algorithm it imitates.

-> **Status: ongoing research.** The accuracy, timing, determinism, bf16-safety, and weight-perturbation results below are from the official open-source scorer run locally on a single H100.
+> **Status: ongoing research.** The accuracy, timing, determinism, bf16-safety, and weight-perturbation results below are from the official open-source scorer run locally via RunPod on a single H100.
 What is *not* yet established (organizer-at-scale verification, the compliance ruling, exactness) is stated plainly in [What is not established](#what-is-not-established).

 **Paper:** [paper/paper_neuralhorner.pdf](paper/paper_neuralhorner.pdf) (13 pp).